startling/small-linux/small_linux.md

 ````
 # mount our image again
 sudo mount /dev/mapper/loop0p1 ../disk
-# and then install busybox to it
+# and then install Busybox to it
 sudo make CONFIG_PREFIX=../disk install
 ````